New customer? Start here.

 Related: Top 10 Best Headsets for Working From Home

-The UK lockdown could continue in some shape or form for many months to come.
+Even when the UK lockdown is lifted, it's likely that many people will still need to work from home for many months to come.
 This means businesses need to adapt to the current situation, rather than treating it as a mere bump in the road.
 For that reason, it's best to make sure everyone is on the same page when it comes to working from home.

 Managers should sit down together and create some ground rules for working from home.
 For instance, will everyone be required to keep the same working hours as usual, or will there be a bit of flexibility?
 How often should people check in with managers and colleagues?
 Do all staff have what they need to do their job remotely?
 Having all of these things sorted will ensure that you can carry on as close to normal as possible.
 A weekly conference call for senior management is also a good idea.
 This will give you the chance to make sure everything is still on track, and allow you to tweak your approach as needed.